Mark Richt may have Parkinson's, but that won't change his attitude or faith

 "Parkinson’s is not a death sentence, it’s not," said Richt.
 "People live with it for years and years and some people keep it in stage one for 20 years.
 I need to protect the dopamine that I have left in my body the best I can and if I keep moving as good and maybe a little bit better in the future I’ll be happy."

 Richt and his wife Katharyn are deep-rooted in their faith and determined to help others dealing with chronic illness.
-He plans to continue his duties as an analyst with the ACC Network while launching a book next month and still travel the country doing speaking engagements.
+He plans to continue his duties as an analyst with the ACC Network while launching a book next month.
+He also plans to still travel the country doing speaking engagements.